vonMeyennLab/nf_fetchgeo/README.md

 - Option to add extra arguments to the package [sradownloader](https://github.com/s-andrews/sradownloader).
 `--sradownloader_args`

-## Additional information
+## Downloading Options
-The package [`sradownloader`](https://github.com/s-andrews/sradownloader) was modified to replace the FTP connection to the ENA FTP server with downloading the files using the package [`Axel`](https://github.com/axel-download-accelerator/axel).
-This was done because our HPC server doesn't allow to establish a connection with the FTP server.
-If you which to use the pipeline outside of our group, you have to replace `sradownloader_axel` with `sradownloader` in the module `sradownloader.mod.nf`.
+The [`sradownloader`](https://github.com/s-andrews/sradownloader) package has been enhanced to support downloading files using the [`Axel`](https://github.com/axel-download-accelerator/axel) download accelerator, [`wget`](https://www.gnu.org/software/wget), or FTP.
+This modification allows for faster and more flexible file downloads from the SRA database.

+For detailed information and updates, visit the project's GitHub page: [sradownloader-axel](https://github.com/jpadesousa/sradownloader-axel).

+To specify the download method, add one of the following arguments to `--sradownloader_args`:

+- `--axel` for downloading with Axel.
+- `--wget` for downloading with wget.
+- `--ftp` for downloading via FTP.

 ## Acknowledgements
 This pipeline was adapted from the Nextflow pipelines created by the [Babraham Institute Bioinformatics Group](https://github.com/s-andrews/nextflow_pipelines) and from the [nf-core](https://nf-co.re/) pipelines.
 We thank all the contributors for both projects.
 We also thank the [Nextflow community](https://nextflow.slack.com/join) and the [nf-core community](https://nf-co.re/join) for all the help and support.